jes/meshmill/README.md

 7. Set your cutting parameters and click "Generate toolpath".
 Once it is generated it will be displayed on top of the model in purple.

-**Note** that if you now edit the parameters and generate another toolpath, the first one will still be displayed.
-This is a known bug, ignore it for now.
-If you want to clear out the toolpaths, go to the "MODEL" tab and re-render the heightmap.

 8. Once you're happy with how your toolpath looks, use the "Save G-code" button to save it somewhere.

 ## Development